QuantEcon/melbourne_2024/notebooks/option_pricing.md

 price
 ```

+We shouldn't take this value seriously because the sample size is very small.

+Next let's

-Let's write a function to do this
+1. write a function to compute the price using the same method,
+1. increase the sample size, and
+1. run the function to get a better estimate.

 ```{code-cell} ipython3
 def compute_call_price_py(β=β,